lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Processing in U

 In addition to normal EDHOC verifications, U MUST verify the Voucher by performing the same calculation as in {{voucher}} using the SS, G_X and ID_U sent in message_1 and CRED_R received in ID_CRED_R of message_2.
 If the voucher calculated in this way is not identical to what was received in message_2, then U MUST discontinue the protocol.

-Editor's note: Consider replace SS, G_X, ID_U in Voucher with H(message_1), since that is already required by EDHOC to be cached by the initiator.
-H(message_1) needs to be added to VREQ message in that case.

 ### Message 3